GoatWu/mmdetection-distiller/README.md

 This project is based on mmdetection(v-2.9.0), all the usage is the same as [mmdetection](https://mmdetection.readthedocs.io/en/latest/) including training , test and so on.

+In this project, the teacher model is removed.
+A Self-Knowledge Distillation model is built.

 # Distiller Zoo